yarmiganosca/structured_changelog/README.md

 To update your gem's `VERSION` constant to the latest release in your Changelog:

     $ rake changelog:sync

+To commit your version bump--and only your version bump:

+    $ rake changelog:commit

 To determine the version of the latest release *according to the Changelog*: